How to Cite an Image in APA Style | Format & Examples

 Including images as figures

-When you include the image itself in your paper, it should also be listed as a figure, with a number, a description/title, and an entry in your list of figures.
+When you include the image itself in your paper, it should be properly formatted as an APA figure, with a number, a description/title, and an entry in your list of figures.

 The title or description of a figure should appear immediately below the image itself, and will vary according to the type of image cited.
 For example, an artwork might include the work’s title, the artist’s name, the date of composition, and some information about the materials used: